As you prepare for graduation, please follow the instructions below to ensure that you will receive your MA degree.

 When you have determined the semester in which you plan to graduate, apply for graduation on Albert.
 Please see the instructions for how to apply for graduation on the NYU Registrar's website.
 It is recommended that you apply for graduation no later than the beginning of the semester in which you plan to complete all program requirements.
 Consult the calendar of Graduation Deadlines on the Registrar’s website well in advance of your anticipated graduation.
 If you have questions or have missed the deadline, you may write to email@example.com.

 Please note the difference between graduation and commencement.
 When you apply for graduation, you are letting the Registrar know that you plan to complete your degree in a particular term.
 In this context, graduation refers to receiving your degree, not to attending the commencement ceremony.
+(It should be noted, however, that students must apply for graduation in order to be invited to participate in the commencement ceremonies.)
 For information about graduation ceremonies, please refer to the information below about NYU Commencement and the Gallatin Graduation ceremonies.

-September degree candidates may petition to participate in the NYU Commencement and Gallatin Graduation ceremonies in May.
-Petitions will be granted if the following criteria are met:
+Students who will not complete all degree requirements in time for May 2023 graduation, but who will complete all requirements by September 15, 2023, may submit a petition requesting permission to participate in the 2023 NYU Commencement and Gallatin Graduation ceremonies in May.
+Petitions will be granted if the following criteria are met by April 15, 2023:

 Every Gallatin student completing the graduate degree program will earn a Master of Arts in Individualized Study.
 Diplomas are mailed to a student's permanent address in Albert about eight weeks after the degree has been awarded.
 More information about your diploma is available online here, including how to receive it by mail and how to collect it in person.